Howling III: Plot

-Harry Beckmeyer, an Australian anthropologist, obtains film footage from 1905 which shows Australian Aborigines ceremonially sacrificing a wolf-like creature.
+Harry Beckmeyer, an Australian anthropologist, obtains film footage from 1905 that shows Australian Aborigine ceremonially sacrificing a wolf-like creature.
 Alarmed by the reports of a werewolf killing a man in Siberia, Beckmeyer tries to warn the U.S. president about widespread werewolf attacks, but the president is dismissive.
 Jerboa, a young Australian werewolf, flees her sexually abusive stepfather, Thylo.
 After spending the night on a park bench near the Sydney Opera House, she is spotted by a young American, Donny Martin, who offers her a role in a horror film, Shape Shifters Part 8.
 Jack Citron, the film's director, praises her natural talent and hires her immediately.

-After Jerboa and Donny attend a film which depicts a werewolf transforming, she insists the scene is inaccurate and admits she is a werewolf to an unbelieving Donny.
+After Jerboa and Donny attend a film that depicts a werewolf transforming, she insists the scene is inaccurate and admits she is a werewolf to an unbelieving Donny.
 After they have sex, Donny notices that Jerboa's lower abdomen is covered in downy white fur and a large scar.
-At the wrap party for the film, Jerboa is exposed to strobe lights and starts transforming.
+At the wrap party for the film, Jerboa is exposed to a strobe light and starts transforming.
 She flees the party and is hit by a car.
 At the hospital, doctors find she has a marsupial-like pouch and striped fur on her back like a thylacine, an extinct carnivorous marsupial.
 They also discover that Jerboa is pregnant and question Donny about her unusual anatomy.

 Beckmeyer's father disappears in the Outback shortly after recording a film of tribal villagers killing a werewolf.
-Three of Jerboa's sisters track her to Sydney and take her back to the pack's hidden werewolf town, Flow (wolf spelled backwards).
+Three of Jerboa's sisters track her to Sydney and take her back to the pack's hidden werewolf town, Flow (wolf spelled backward).
 Beckmeyer and his colleague Professor Sharp spend the evening watching a visiting ballet troupe practice.
 They witness the prima ballerina, the Russian Olga Gorki, transform into a werewolf—to the horror of her troupe.
 After being captured and taken to a laboratory, she quickly escapes.
-She makes her way to Flow, where the pack wants her to be Thylo's mate.
+She goes to Flow, where the pack wants her to be Thylo's mate.